t-d-k/LibreCrypt/docs/Linux_volumes.md

 dm-crypt's ESSIV functionality is available with v2.6.10 and later Linux kernels.

-The manner in which Linux uses ESSIV differs from FreeOTFE volumes in how the ESSIV encryption key is generated.
+The manner in which Linux uses ESSIV differs from DoxBox volumes in how the ESSIV encryption key is generated.
 Both hash the master encryption/decryption key to generate the key used for ESSIV, however dm-crypt uses the full hash output as the ESSIV key.
 This means that if you have a dm-crypt volume which is encrypted using 256 bit AES, and specify MD5 as the ESSIV hash, the ESSIV process will actually use
 AES-128 for creating the "salt" for ESSIV IVs (MD5 generates 128 bit hashes).

 It is for this reason, you cannot create a dm-crypt volume under Linux